Hospital Universitario Virgen del Rocío: History

 The construction of the hospital began in the 50s, being finally opened in 1955, meaning an important improvement on the state of health care in the province.
 Its initial name was Residencia Sanitaria García Morato, which was used until the 70s.

 The initial design counted only with one main building (nowadays the General Hospital), and was mainly used for surgery proceedings.
 By the 60s, the management was restructured, dividing the hospital in departments, and a new building was inaugurated in the complex, nowadays the Rehabilitation and Traumatology Hospital, followed by the Birth and Pediatrics Hospital.

 Later on, the hospital has incorporated the Regional Center for Blood Transfusions, the female school for nursering (now extinct), the Diagnosticsand Treatment Center and the Pabillion of Pathologic Anatomy.
 In the 80s, the hospital transferred it management to the regional government (Junta de Andalucia) and signed a collaboration with the University of Seville, obtaining from then on the denomination of "University Hospital".

 Area of Influence

 The complex is cataloged as a regional hospital, that is, a third level center which offers the medical specialties included in the Spanish Healthcare System.

-Its influence area extends through the western side of Andalusia (provinces of Seville and Huelva), which adds around 550.000 inhabitants.
-The hospital hosts over 8.000 different professionals, with a budget of 516.831.000 euros.
-In a year, it averages, among others, 50.000 hospitalizations, 300.000 consultations of emergency medicine, 47.000 surgeries, 1.160.000 external consultations, 6.000 births and 280 transplants.
+Its influence area extends through the western side of Andalusia (provinces of Seville and Huelva), which adds around 550,000 inhabitants.
+The hospital hosts over 8,000 different professionals, with a budget of €516,831,000.
+In a year, it averages, among others, 50,000 hospitalizations, 300,000 consultations of emergency medicine, 47,000 surgeries, 1,160,000 external consultations, 6,000 births and 280 transplants.